 The program at Gogebic Community College is designed to provide the general education and science courses that are required to transfer to a school of medical technology.
 Three years of college is a prerequisite for training at an AMA-approved school of medical technology.
 Students may enroll at GCC for two years and complete the third year at the transfer institution.
 At least 12 consecutive months must be spent at an approved school of medical technology.

-The following are the required courses necessary to receive an Associate Degree in Medical Technology:
+The following are the required courses necessary to receive an Associate Degree in Medical Technology - 2 years:

 |Prefix||First Year Course Title||Credits|

 |ORI 100||College Experience||1|

 |BIO 102||Biological Diversity||4|

 |MTH 110||College Algebra||4|

 Second Year Course Title

 |BIO 250||Human Anatomy||4|